nate-walter/Diabetic-Retinopathy-Classifying-Neural-Network/README.md

 [link to 2015/2019 resized dataset](https://www.kaggle.com/benjaminwarner/resized-2015-2019-blindness-detection-images)

 ## Methods
 The 5 classes were extremely imbalanced.
 It was found that the majority of retinal images had no Diabetic Retinopathy (labeled 0).
-So I decided to drop certain  rows and combine different columns to form new dataframes and even out the classes.
+So I decided to drop certain  rows and combine different columns to form new dataframes, eventually forming one final dataframe, evening out the classes.
 It was apparent that the best approach to making predictions on a retinal image would be to use a multi-class Neural Network model.
 This evolved into utilizing a pre-trained deep neural network (ResNet50_V2), while replacing the last layer with one tailored specifically to this project.

 ## Results